Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/tarn-linnorm.md

     desc: "⬲  Tail only."
 abilities_bot:
   - name: "Breath Weapon"
     desc: "⬺ ([[acid]], [[evocation]], [[poison]], [[primal]]);  The tarn linnorm can expel either a 120-foot line or a 60-foot cone of acid dealing 20d6 (20d6) acid damage to creatures within the area (DC 44 basic Reflex save).
 The acid creates toxic fumes.
-At the beginning of the linnorm's next turn, those who failed the breath weapon's Reflex save must succeed at a DC 42 Fortitude save or gain [[sickened|sickened 4]] from the poisonous fumes.
+At the beginning of the linnorm's next turn, those who failed the breath weapon's Reflex save must succeed at a DC 42 Fortitude save or gain [[rules/conditions.md#Sickened|sickened 4]] from the poisonous fumes.
 A tarn linnorm can't use Breath Weapon or Overwhelming Breath again for 1d4 (1d4) rounds."
   - name: "Constrict"
     desc: "⬻  3d6+18 (3d6+18) bludgeoning, DC 44."
   - name: "Double Bite"